University of Waterloo campus

 But it demands academic stamina, mathematical strength, and comfort with intensity.
 For tech-focused students who value ROI and work experience, Waterloo can outperform more "prestigious" universities in practical outcomes.

-FAQs: Waterloo for Indian Students
+FAQs: University of Waterloo for Indian Students

 What is the Waterloo co-op program?